 The calculation for Ad Valorem tax for XYZ School –

 - Exemption = $50,000

 - Taxable Base = $600,000 – $50,000 = $550,000

 - Applicable Tax = 550,000 * 0.04 = $22,000

 - Since it is used on the increased value, thus it avoids discrimination against the low-priced items.

 - It adjusts as per the spending power of individuals.

-- Sometimes it becomes quite difficult to analyze the fair value of assets or property.
+- Sometimes it becomes quite challenging to analyze the fair value of assets or property.

 - Ad Valorem Property Tax depends on the value-added on the property and the requirement of the tax budget (millage rate) of municipal for that financial year.